TuftsRT/guides/source/hpc/policy/course-policy.md

   - Delete all student folders and data from Tier 1 course storage.
   - Remove all student access to course storage.

-**Each semester, instructors are required to submit new requests for HPC resources and setup:**
+**Each semester, instructors are required to submit new requests to use HPC resources for their course :**

 - HPC course setup request needs to received by RT 4 weeks prior to the first day of class.